jupyter/jupyter/docs/source/projects/architecture/content-architecture.rst

 are likely to be better maintained by the community using them, like `IJulia <https://github.com/JuliaLang/IJulia.jl>`_ or `IHaskell <https://github.com/gibiansky/IHaskell>`_.
-Xeus kernels are easy to write when the language interpreter provide a C++ or a C API.
+Xeus kernels are easy to write when the language interpreter provides a C++ or a C API.

 .. seealso::